 - Max capacity: 6

-- Hiking required: No, but walking up the trail a bit will lead to better ceremony spots.
+- Hiking required: No, but walking a little farther up the trail gives you more privacy and better ceremony options.

 - Crowd level: Fairly popular, expect a few people.